turboMaCk/non-empty-list-alias/README.md

 * [hrldcpr/elm-cons](https://package.elm-lang.org/packages/hrldcpr/elm-cons/latest/)

 These implementations usually define custom type like `NonEmpty a = NonEmpty a (List a)` and expose the constructor to make pattern matching possible.
-Anyway this makes it hard for library and application author to provide support for `NonEmpty` because they would need to pick on of those libraries over the other and use it as a dependency of their own implementation.
+Anyway this makes it hard for library authors to provide support for `NonEmpty` because they would need to pick one of these libraries and use it as a dependency of their own implementation and essentially impose this decision on their users.

 This implementation uses different approach. `NonEmpty` is an alias on pair `type NonEmpty a = (a, List a)`.
 Relaying on anonymous data-type like tuple means